mlzarathustra/ondes/doc/Envelope.md

 ![](images/env-simple.png)

 Above, the simplest OFF represents the first moment where both the key is up and the sustain pedal is up.
 It starts the transit to the point after `hold`.
-If there is no point after `hold`, it goes to zero.
+If there is no point after `hold`, it goes to zero immediately.
 If the Note-OFF arrives before the envelope reaches to `hold` the behavior depends on the sustain pedal:
   - pedal is up: jump to the point after `hold` (or [0,0] if there is none)
   - pedal is down: jump to `alt-release` if it exists, or to `hold` if not.